-Welcome to a quick sharing on how to connect an Android smartphone to an external monitor, using a USB to HDMI cable.
-Now, Android smartphones have been around for over a decade already.
-The technology should have matured, and it should be a piece of cake to connect an Android phone to the monitor.
+Welcome to a quick guide on how to connect an Android smartphone to an external monitor, using a USB to HDMI cable.
+Now, Android smartphones have been around long enough.
+The technology should have matured, and it should be a piece of cake to connect a monitor to an Android phone.
 Right?
 But as things turn out, it is a nightmare even for a techie.

-- If your phone supports HDMI alternate mode, just use a USB to HDMI cable.
+- If you are using a phone that supports HDMI alternate mode (most flagship gaming phones do), just use a USB to HDMI cable.

-- Some manufacturers have their own proprietary technology and docking stations though, such as Samsung DeX.
+- Some manufacturers have their own proprietary technology and docking stations.
+Such as Samsung DeX and Motorola “Ready For”.

 - If you are using a mid to lower-tier phone, the best bet is to get a specialized USB to HDMI dongle.

-Yes, there is not a single “unified solution”, and the USB-HDMI standards are a total mess.
-Here is what I gathered from the Internet, all my screw-ups, and how I eventually got my Redmi phone to output to a monitor – Read on!
+Yes, there is no such thing as a “single unified solution” at the time of writing.
+The USB-HDMI standards are a total mess.
+So here is a sharing to hopefully save you some time and money.
+Of how I screwed up, and how I eventually got a Redmi phone to output to a monitor – Read on!

 TABLE OF CONTENTS